anowacki/SeisModels.jl/docs/src/types.md

 - `SeisModel`: Abstract type of all seismic models
   - `SeisModel1D`: Abstract type of all one-dimensonal (radially-symmetric) seismic models
-    - `SteppedLayeredModel`: Type defined by layers with contstat properties.
+    - `SteppedLayeredModel`: Type defined by layers with contstant properties.
     - `LinearLayeredModel`: Type defined by layers with constant gradient.
     - `PREMPolyModel`: Type defined by polynomials.